charlesdlrsa/dev_log_tournees_infirmiers/README.md

 `git clone git@github.com:charlesdlrsa/dev_log_tournees_infirmiers.git`

-_If you don't have `git` on your computer, you can download the zip of this project and unzipped it in your folder `venv`._
+_If you don't have `git` on your computer, you can download the zip of this project at the top right of this page and unzipped it in your folder `venv`._

 **4**.
 To use our application, you need to install our requirements.
 You have two methods according to your computer: